Why House Church?

 What to expect

 House churches are usually comprised of 10-20 people and meet during the week throughout the city.
-They're intended to bring people together of diverse backgrounds, varying ages and marital statuses to share life and spur one another on to become formed in the image of Jesus.
+They're intended to bring people together of diverse ages, ethnicities and backgrounds to join as a community and spur one another on to become more like Jesus.

 How to join a house church

 If you would like to join a house church, we would love to discuss it with you and find the best house church placement for you.
-We recommend that you attend our Intro to Common Ground meeting (first Sunday of every month, immediately after the service) or email Scott Kinnard, our House Church Director, at firstname.lastname@example.org.
+We recommend that you attend our Common Ground Q+A meeting (second Sunday of every month, immediately after the service) or email our associate pastor, Ian Morley, at email@example.com.